clevercamels/vet/Volunteering/st_vincent_grenadines.md

 * Local Language: English
 * Currency:
     *Eastern Caribbean Dollars, US Dollars are also acceptable everywhere.
-    *There is no bank on Mayreau, but there is a bank and ATM on neighbouring Union Island.
+    *Mayreau
-    *Recommend bringing enough cash for your entire stay.
+	**There is no bank on Mayreau, but there is a bank and ATM on neighbouring Union Island.
+Recommend bringing enough cash for your entire stay.

 ### Travel

-* Fly to SVD ()
+* Fly DFW-MIA-SVD (overnight in MIA may be required)

 Mayreau
 * Overnight in St Vincent.
 Depending on time of arrival in SVD, you will need to overnight in St Vincent before taking the ferry to Mayreau a day or two later.
 Ferries to Mayreau run 5 days a week (M T W F Su).